 7. The governance provisions of the Partnership Agreement will be amended in order to modernize provisions for the management of the ANNGTC Partnership (including without limitation the provisions relating to the appointment and removal of the Chairman and the Executive Committee of the Board of Partners) and to implement voting rights based on partners’ percentage interests.

 8. The capital contribution provisions of the Partnership Agreement will be amended to provide that capital contributions commencing January 1, 2002 shall be made pro rata in accordance with partners’ percentage interests and to eliminate the obligation of “equalizing partners” to make equalization contributions.
 Partners will be presented with a 2002 development budget later this year.
+[A 2002-2003 development budget must be presented and agreed to prior to the execution of the MOU.
+The partners need to understand what capital calls are expected for the next 12-24 months.
+Most Partners are in the budget planning cycle, and most have likely not included a budget for this effort yet.]

-9. The ANNGTC Partnership will execute a joint development and coordination agreement between the ANNGTC Partnership and Foothills to coordinate the development and project management of the Alaska Northwest Natural Gas Transportation System (“ANGTS”) in Alaska and Canada
+9. The ANNGTC Partnership will execute a joint development and coordination agreement between the ANNGTC Partnership and Foothills to coordinate the development and project management of the Alaska Northwest Natural Gas Transportation System (“ANGTS”) in Alaska and Canada.
+[Subject to due diligence including a full understanding of staffing and resources, PG&E is supportive of Foothills as the developer.]

 10. All Rejoining Partners and any ANS Producers that join the ANNGTC Partnership will agree that:

 a.
-Alaskan gas transported by them or any of their respective affiliates, or sold by them to or through any downstream parties, will be transported on the portion of the Foothills project in Canada that is in the Yukon, northeastern British Columbia, and north of James River in Alberta (or any other TransCanada/Westcoast vehicle that may be constructed in lieu of that system); and
+Alaskan gas transported by them or any of their respective affiliates, or sold by them to or through any downstream parties, will be transported on the portion of the Foothills project in Canada that is in the Yukon, northeastern British Columbia, and north of James River in Alberta (or any other TransCanada/Westcoast vehicle that may be constructed in lieu of that system); and [PG&E will not make an exclusive commitment at this time.]

 b.
 They will not, individually or collectively, attempt to construct gas transportation facilities that would bypass, for any volumes transported by them on an Alaskan pipeline, any portion of the Foothills project in Canada that is in the Yukon, northeastern British Columbia, and north of James River in Alberta.
+[PG&E cannot agree to this provision at this time.
+It will consider such a provision subject to further due diligence at the development agreement stage.]

 11. Northwest Alaskan Pipeline Company, a subsidiary of The Williams Companies, Inc. (“Williams”), will become the pipeline operator in Alaska, subject to Williams confirming that it has regained ownership of, or obtained authority over, the claims relating to the Percentage of Historical Capital Contributions set forth opposite its name in Table 1 (which claims may have been previously assigned to the United Way or acquired by NiSource), and also subject to industry standard operator and governance terms.
+[PG&E supports an independent operating company and does not support the selection of any one company as operator at this time.]

 The Partnership Agreement will be amended as necessary and appropriate to effect the foregoing changes.

 Each of the foregoing steps will be structured in a tax-efficient manner.
+[Please elaborate as to tax-efficient from whose perspective.]